Internet-of-People/titania-os/doc/swupdate.md

 Variables used:
     - `active_root`: must be either `a` or `b`.
 Respectively the kernel to use is either `uImage-a` or `uImage-b` (RPi) with `/dev/mmcblk0p2` or `/dev/mmcblk0p3` as root partition respectively.
     - `after_update`: set if the next run would be the first run of an updated image
+    - `trial_run`: set during the first run of an updated image

 ## `SWupdate`